xn32/json5k/README.md

 # json5k

 [![Build](https://github.com/xn32/json5k/actions/workflows/build.yml/badge.svg)](https://github.com/xn32/json5k/actions/workflows/build.yml)

-This is an experimental version of a [JSON5](https://json5.org/) binding for the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) framework.
+This is an experimental [JSON5](https://json5.org/) library for the [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) framework.

-It is currently limited to the JVM and supports the following key features:
+Targeting the Java Virtual Machine (JVM), it serializes Kotlin object hierarchies into standard-compliant JSON5 output and vice versa.

+## Key features

 - Compliance with [v1.0.0](https://spec.json5.org/1.0.0/) of the JSON5 specification
-- Rejection of duplicate keys during the deserialization of JSON5 objects
+- Rejection of duplicate keys when parsing JSON5 objects
-- Polymorphic types and configurable class discriminator names
+- Support for polymorphic types and configurable class discriminator names
-- Carefully constructed error messages for deserialization errors
+- Carefully composed error messages for deserialization errors
-- Serialization of comments for class properties
+- Support for the serialization of comments for class properties

 Unit tests for the most important application scenarios exist, but the framework has not been deployed to production yet.
 In addition, benchmarking and performance optimization are still to be done.